 Cornerstone Worli

 People also ask.

-What is an Occupation Certificate (OC)?
+What is an Occupation Certificate (OC) and why is it critical?

-What is a leave-and-licence agreement?
+What is a leave-and-licence agreement and is registration mandatory?

-What documents should I keep after closing?
+What documents should I keep originals of after closing?

+Cornerstone Worli